iEscapedVim/Waydroid-Installer/README.md

 # Disclaimer

-The script has not been tested yet use it at your own risk.
+The script was tested on distrobox and main system had linux-zen/zen-headers preinstalled, use it at your own risk.